saikrishna397/ImplementationofAdvancedDataStructures/LongProjects/lp6/README.md

-CS 6301.502.
-Implementation of advanced data structures and algorithms Fall 2017
+### CS 6301.502.
+Implementation of advanced data structures and algorithms

-Long Project 6: Multi-dimensional search
+### Long Project 6: Multi-dimensional search
-Thu, Nov 9, 2017
+### Fall 2017 Thu, Nov 9, 2017

-Version 1.0: Initial description (Thu, Nov 9).

-Due: 1st deadline: 11:59 PM, Sun, Nov 26.
-Final deadline: 11:59 PM, Sun, Dec 3.

-Max marks: 100.
-Maximum excellence credit: 10.
-Criteria for allocation of EC: 1st deadline submission, good design, good-quality code, correct outputs, fast RT.
-First 15 projects can earn up to 10 EC each.
-Other projects meeting above criteria can earn up to 5 EC.

-Implement the following operations.
-Starter code is provided.
-Do not change the name of the class or move it away from cs6301/gXX.
-You can keep other source files in subfolders, if you wish to do so.
-Do not change the signatures of public methods in the starter code.
+Multi-dimensional search:

-Multi-dimensional search: Consider the web site of a seller like Amazon.
+ Consider the web site of a seller like Amazon.
 They carry tens of thousands of products, and each product has many attributes (Name, Size, Description, Keywords, Manufacturer, Price, etc.).
 The search engine allows users to specify attributes of products that